ni/nimi-python/docs/nidcpower/class.rst

         Specifies the voltage level, in volts, that the device attempts to generate on the specified channel(s).
         This property is applicable only if the :py:attr:`nidcpower.Session.output_function` property is set to :py:data:`~nidcpower.OutputFunction.DC_VOLTAGE`.
-        :py:attr:`nidcpower.Session.output_enabled` property for more information about enabling the output channel.

         Valid Values: The valid values for this property are defined by the values you specify for the :py:attr:`nidcpower.Session.voltage_level_range` property.

         .. note:: The channel must be enabled for the specified voltage level to take effect.
-Refer to the :py:attr:`nidcpower.Session.output_enabled` property for more information about enabling the output channel.
+Refer to the :py:attr:`nidcpower.Session.output_enabled` property for more information about enabling the channel.

         .. tip:: This property can be set/get on specific channels within your :py:class:`nidcpower.Session` instance.